Everyone has same complaint about new Netflix thriller starring Lancashire actor

-Viewers all saying the same thing about new Netflix thriller Missing You with Lancashire's Steve Pemberton
+Everyone has the same complaint about new Harlan Coben thriller starring Lancashire's Steve Pemberton

 and on Freeview 262 or Freely 565

-join our new WhatsApp Community to get the latest news and top stories from across Lancashire directly to your phone

-Lancashire actor Steve Pemberton also has a sinister role in the new thriller series which also stars I’m a Celeb’s GK Barry in a cameo role.

-Get a bespoke headline round-up, as well as breaking updates, when you sign up to the The Lancashire Post’s free emails
+Get a bespoke headline round-up, as well as breaking updates, when you sign up to the The Blackpool Gazette’s free emails

 He also announced he will be collaborating with Hollywood Oscar winning actress Reese Witherspoon, 48, on a suspense novel which details of are currently under wraps.